vitalyzaff/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm start` command from repo directory.
 - If doing unit test with mocha and chai, comment out `const bcrypt = require('bcrypt');` and  `const saltRounds = 10;`, to avoid bugs while testing.